Right Arrow

 Scenario: A technician reaches into a running carding machine to clear a jam.
 In seconds, their hand is drawn into the rollers, resulting in a partial amputation.

-Root Causes & Impact: Amputations are the leading severe injury in textile mills, with rates 60% higher than general manufacturing (Source: OSHA Enforcement Data, 2025).
+Root Causes & Impact: Amputations are one of the most severe injuries in textile mills.
 Most cases involve hands or fingers caught in unguarded or improperly locked-out machinery.
-Bypassed machine guards, skipped lockout/tagout steps, and production pressure are often to blame.
+Bypassed machine guards, skipped lockout/tagout steps, and production pressure are often contributing factors.

-How video intelligence helps: AI-powered cameras spot when guards are removed or workers approach active pinch points.
-Real-time alerts can notify supervisors if someone enters a danger zone while machinery is running, or if lockout/tagout procedures aren’t followed.
+How video intelligence helps: Video AI spots when guards are removed or workers approach active pinch points.
+Real-time alerts can notify supervisors if someone enters a danger zone while machinery is running, or if potential deviations from lockout/tagout procedures are detected.
 Reviewing footage helps identify unsafe patterns so teams can retrain and redesign workflows.

 Lacerations and Severe Cuts